VIVelev/lolita/README.md

 # A naive LISP interpreted by a tower of interpreters, compiled to C.

-lolita is a zero-dependency (using only the 'base' package) implementation of a LISP with full support of macros that compiles to C. Of interest in the implementation is the way macros are achieved - lazily building an infinite tower of interpreters.
+lolita is a zero-dependency (using only the 'base' package) implementation of a LISP with full support of macros that compiles to C. Of interest is the way macros are achieved - lazily building an infinite tower of interpreters.

 ## A Tower of Interpreters